Will people love your voice?

 But nailing it is hard.

-I’ve been writing professionally for a very looong time yet I find it hard to get my Voice right for digital, to make it conversational and personal.
+I’ve been writing professionally for a very long time yet I find it hard to get my voice right for digital, to make it conversational and personal.
 I can do conversational okay but as a former journalist, I find it hard to include the personal.

 And her clients pay her very well for it.

 Meredith is a ghostwriter for those looking for love on dating apps and websites.
 She charges $2000 (USD) a month to write their profiles and to act as them in the first online chats with potential love interests.